ps37/hw2/README.md

 -There are 6 xml(.xml) files, each of them corresponding to each of the 6 packet capture(.pcapng) files with the same names. e.g: “ws_wireless.xml” file corresponds to the capture file “ws_wireless.pcapng”.
 -These files are given as input to the packet log analyzer program “packet_analysis.py”.

+**All the packet captures and the xml files are submitted using gmail, as the files were too large for git hub submission.

 -Run the program by typing the “make” command.
 The execution takes few minutes to complete!